What are PVRS & PVRS Categories?

 • Access Interface: WebBrowser

-• Service Outage: Unacceptable
+• Service Outage: Disruptive

-• Data Breach: Unacceptable
+• Data Breach: Disruptive

-• Data Tampering: Unacceptable
+• Data Tampering: Disruptive

 These can be configured based on your own organization’s risk profile.
-For example, our example organization here has changed Service Outage from Unacceptable to Tolerable as this application is an internal reporting dashboard used only by back-office staff, and also set Data Breach to Tolerable because it contains no customer or regulated data, only aggregated operational metrics.
+For example, our example organization here has changed Service Outage from Disruptive to Tolerable as this application is an internal reporting dashboard used only by back-office staff, and also set Data Breach to Tolerable because it contains no customer or regulated data, only aggregated operational metrics.